The Quilts of Carolyn Friedlander

 Sponsored by the Modern Quilt Guild

 The QuiltCon Charity Challenge is one of the MQG’s largest-scale charity projects.
-Guilds and individual members participate in this year’s challenge of Modern Traditionalism to create quilts for their local charities.
+This year, guilds and individual members were challenged to create modern traditional quilts using a pre-defined color palette.
+All charity quilts will be donated to benefit a local charity.

 Special Exhibit Tours